15 Best Art Therapy Prompts for Anxiety You Can Start Today

 13. Watercolor Worry Release

 The prompt: Write your worries in water-soluble marker on watercolor paper.
-Then, paint over them with water and watch them blur and dissolve.
+Paint over them with water and watch them blur and dissolve.

 Materials: Watercolor paper, water-soluble markers, water, brush